 Not too shabby for a card with a $0 annual fee.

-Here’s why: The American Express® Blue Business Cash Card offers a one-two punch to help your company tackle debt.
-Not only could the low intro APR on purchases help you save money on interest charges on a big new expense, but the intro balance transfer offer could help you consolidate and pay down existing debt.
+Here’s why: The low intro purchase APR on the American Express® Blue Business Cash Card could help you save money on interest charges on a big new expense.

-It features an introductory 0% APR on purchases and balance transfers for the first 12 months from account opening.
+It features an introductory 0% APR on purchases for the first 12 months from account opening.